cg-tuwien/ppsurf_modeling/README.md

 ## Setup

-We tested and recommend the following setup:
+We tested the following setup:
 - Windows 10/11 (Ubuntu should work as well)
 - Python 3.12
 - CUDA 12.4